gaehlerm/SoftwareEngineering/README.md

 ## CSV

-Comma Spaced Values (CSV) is probably the simplest file format.
+Comma Separated Values (CSV) is probably the simplest file format.
 You save numbers and separate them by commas or whatever other character you feel like.
 But this is also one of the weaknesses of CSV.
 In some (natural) languages, the comma character is used for the floating point separator (exact name??).
 Thus you cannot use comma for separating different values as well.
 This overload of the comma character would cause serious problems.

 CSV is no file standard so you can do anything you want.
 And that’s at the same time the down side of it.
 People do whatever they want and for every file you have to write a new bit of code to read out the data.
 Saving auxiliary data is pretty much impossible in CSV files.
 CSV saves only plain, unstructured lists.